1,388 Early Intervention jobs in India

 Job Description

-- Conduct developmental assessments for infants and toddlers.
+- Conduct comprehensive developmental assessments for infants and toddlers to identify delays or potential disabilities.

-- Develop and implement individualized family service plans (IFSPs).
+- Develop and implement individualized family service plans (IFSPs) in collaboration with families and the interdisciplinary team.

-- Master's degree in Early Childhood Special Education, Speech-Language Pathology, Occupational Therapy, Physical Therapy, or a related field.
+- Master's degree in Early Childhood Special Education, Developmental Psychology, Speech-Language Pathology, Occupational Therapy, or a related field.

-- Knowledge of child development, disabilities, and intervention strategies.
+- Strong understanding of child development, family systems, and early intervention principles.

-- Valid professional license or certification as required in your discipline.
+- Valid professional license or certification as required for the specific discipline (e.g., early childhood special education teacher, developmental therapist).

 Be The First To Know